Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: An Autoregressive Multinomial Model for Comparing Transmission Dynamics

-We link $\lambda_{kit}$ to covariates and random effects using a log-linear model, where $\alpha_{0ki} \sim N(\alpha_{0k},\sigma_{k}^2)$ is a normal random intercept meant to account for between area differences and $\bm{x}_{kit}$ is a vector of covariates that might affect the favorability of disease $k$ relative to the baseline disease.
 We model the random effects $\phi_{kit}$ using a multivariate normal distribution \citep{xia_logistic_2013,zeng_zero-inflated_2022}, where $\bm{\Sigma}$ is a $K-1$ by $K-1$ variance-covariance matrix.
-These random effects are mainly meant to account for overdispersion, which is a very common issue when modeling multinomial counts \citep{xia_logistic_2013}.
-They also allow for a more flexible correlation structure between the individual disease counts, see the supplementary materials (SM) Section 2.
+These random effects are mainly meant to account for overdispersion, which is a very common issue when modeling multinomial counts \citep{xia_logistic_2013}. {Since $\phi_{kit}$ is correlated across diseases,} they also allow for a more flexible correlation structure between the individual disease counts { compared to the standard multinomial distribution}; see SM Section 2.

 There is an epidemiological interpretation of the parameters in Equations (\ref{eqn:multinom})-(\ref{eqn:logistic_normal}).
 As we show in SM Section 1, if all diseases follow a Reed-Frost chain binomial SIR model \citep{abbey_examination_1952,vynnycky_introduction_2010,bauerStratifiedSpaceTime2018} with roughly the same serial interval, the time between successive generations of cases, then we can derive Equations (\ref{eqn:multinom})-(\ref{eqn:logistic_normal}).
 Under this derivation, $\lambda_{kit}$ in (\ref{eqn:relative_odds}) represents the ratio of the effective reproduction number of disease $k$ and the baseline disease.
-The effective reproduction number is an important measure of transmission in epidemiology that gives the average number of new infections produced by a single infectious individual in the current population before they recover \citep{vynnycky_introduction_2010}.
-The covariate effect $\alpha_{kj}$ then represents the difference between the effect of covariate $x_{kitj}$ on the effective reproduction number of disease k and the baseline disease, see SM Section 1 for more details.
+The effective reproduction number is an important measure of disease transmission in epidemiology, representing the average number of new infections produced by a single infectious individual in the current population before they recover \citep{vynnycky_introduction_2010}.
+The covariate effect $\alpha_{kj}$ then represents the difference between the effect of covariate $x_{kitj}$ on the effective reproduction number of disease k and the baseline disease; see SM Section 1 for more details.